Signs and symptoms: Signs

-A medical sign is an objective observable indication of a disease, injury, or abnormal physiological state that may be detected during a physical examination, examining the patient history, or diagnostic procedure.
-These signs are visible or otherwise detectable such as a rash or bruise.
-Medical signs, along with symptoms, assist in formulating diagnostic hypothesis.
-Examples of signs include elevated blood pressure, nail clubbing of the fingernails or toenails, staggering gait, and arcus senilis and arcus juvenilis of the eyes.
+A medical sign is an objective observable indication of a disease, injury, or medical condition that may be detected during a physical examination.
+These signs may be visible, such as a rash or bruise, or otherwise detectable such as by using a stethoscope or taking blood pressure.
+Medical signs, along with symptoms, help in forming a diagnosis.
+Some examples of signs are nail clubbing of either the fingernails or toenails or an abnormal gait.

-Indications

-A sign is different from an "indication" – the activity of a condition 'pointing to' (thus "indicating") a remedy, not the reverse (viz., it is not a remedy 'pointing to' a condition) – which is a specific reason for using a particular treatment.

 Symptoms

 A symptom is something felt or experienced, such as pain or dizziness.
 Signs and symptoms are not mutually exclusive, for example a subjective feeling of fever can be noted as sign by using a thermometer that registers a high reading.
+The CDC lists various diseases by their signs and symptoms such as for measles which includes a high fever, conjunctivitis, and cough, followed a few days later by the measles rash.

 Cardinal signs and symptoms

-Cardinal signs and symptoms are specific even to the point of being pathognomonic.
+Cardinal signs and symptoms are very specific even to the point of being pathognomonic.
 A cardinal sign or cardinal symptom can also refer to the major sign or symptom of a disease.
 Abnormal reflexes can indicate problems with the nervous system.
 Signs and symptoms are also applied to physiological states outside the context of disease, as for example when referring to the signs and symptoms of pregnancy, or the symptoms of dehydration.
 Sometimes a disease may be present without showing any signs or symptoms when it is known as being asymptomatic.
 The disorder may be discovered through tests including scans.
-An infection may be asymptomatic which may still be transmissible.
+An infection may be asymptomatic but still be transmissible.